 - Respiratory tract irritation

-Long-term exposure or exposure to toxic levels of VOCs can be more detrimental and may lead to the damage of vital parts of your body, including the liver, kidney, and nervous system.
+Long-term exposure or exposure to toxic levels of VOCs can be more detrimental and may lead to damage to vital parts of your body, including the liver, kidney, and nervous system.

 During the 80s, NASA along with the Associated Landscape Contractors of America looked closely into houseplants and their astounding ability to purify the air in space facilities.